tytydraco/yessleep/out/My_town_was_built_around_a_lake_Nobody_will_admit_the_lake_exists.md

 I paused.
 “You know, I wish they did tell us who.
 Other states force the lotto companies to announce it, I've heard.
 It might make me feel better about wasting my paychecks on these.”

 Gerald shrugged.
 “Some things you never get to know.
-Some things you have to live your whole life without the answer.”
+Some things you have to live your whole life without an answer to.”

 “Somebody should put that on a motivational poster.”